HIPAA Privacy Policy

 3.86 Request and Receive a Copy of the Privacy Notice.
 The individual shall be provided with a process to request and receive a written copy of the agency’s Notice of Privacy Practices.

 3.87 Deceased Individuals.
-Subject to some limitations, the privacy protections for PHI extend to the PHI of a deceased individual and the protections remain effective until person is deceased 50 years.
+Subject to some limitations, the privacy protections for PHI extend to the PHI of a deceased individual and the protections remain effective until a person is deceased 50 years.
 Disclosures are permitted to decedent’s family members/others if:

 • PHI directly relevant to person’s involvement in care or payment of care AND disclosure not inconsistent with wishes expressed prior to death.